openresty/lua-resty-memcached/README.markdown

 `syntax: value, flags, err = memc:get(key)`
 `syntax: results, err = memc:get(keys)`

-Get a single entry or multiple entries in the memcached server via a single key or a talbe of keys.
+Get a single entry or multiple entries in the memcached server via a single key or a table of keys.

 Let us first discuss the case When the key is a single string.